DragonSenses/Curiosity/Rust/ch-11/ch11-02-running-tests.md

 ### Default Output Behavior

-- By default, if a test passes, Rust’s test library captures anything printed to standard output.
+- By default, if a test passes, Rust's test library captures anything printed to standard output.
 - For example, `println!` output in a passing test is not shown in the terminal; only the line indicating the test passed is displayed.
 - If a test fails, the output printed to standard output appears with the rest of the failure message.